jmcconne/llama-api/README.md

 ## Installation

-To install the project dependencies, you will need to have Python and with the venv library installed on your system.
+To install the project dependencies, you will need to have Python with the venv library installed on your system.
 Once you have these installed, you can follow these steps:

 1. Clone the project repository to your local machine.
 2. Open the project in your preferred Python IDE.